phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 @CutChannels/*: MjjMax;

 ```
-The second line here books a histogram at the cut CutChannels and all subsequent cuts, respectively.
+The second line here books a histogram at the cut CutChannels and all subsequent cuts.

 ## Running the analysis and looking at newly booked histogram
 If the analysis is executed (you only have to perform the analyzing step) and everything was correctly implemented, the new histogram should appear in the output sample folder.